-The student neighborhoods wrap the academic core and intended to provide walkable access to the heart of the campus.
+The student neighborhoods wrap the academic core are intended to provide walkable access to the heart of the campus.
 They include residence halls and apartments supported by student services (food and recreation) parks space, and shared parking.
 There are three block types illustrated:

-Block SN-1 Townhouse and Stacked Flats Block SN-2 Walk-up apartments Block SN-3 Residence hall buildings
+Block SN-1 Townhouse and Stacked Flats

+Block SN-2 Walk-up apartments

+Block SN-3 Residence hall buildings

-AC-1 Academic Core Block
+AD-1 Academic District Block

-The Academic Core Block is within the UC Merced Campus Academic Core.
+The Academic District Block is within the UC Merced Campus Academic Core.
 These blocks are dedicated to teaching and research.
-The Academic Core also includes supporting uses such as open space, student services, campus services, Main Street housing and parking.
+The Academic District also includes supporting uses such as open space, student services, campus services, Main Street housing and parking.